Highlands Ranch Division of Retirement Accounts

 Attorneys Working to Protect Your Retirement Assets

-It is important to note that certain retirement accounts, such as a PERA or military retirement accounts, come with differing sets of rules for division.
+It is important to note that certain retirement accounts, such as a PERA or military retirement accounts, come with different sets of rules for division.
 Sometimes, creative solutions are needed when dealing with these types of accounts.
-Having a family law firm with the experience dealing with division of retirement accounts and other complex assets matters when it comes to determining your financial future.
-At Plog & Stein, our attorneys have years of experience dealing with both division of retirement assets and the Douglas County court system.
+Having a family law firm with the experience of dealing with the division of retirement accounts and other complex assets matters when it comes to determining your financial future.
+At Plog & Stein, our attorneys have years of experience dealing with both divisions of retirement assets and the Douglas County court system.

 Effective Property Division Lawyers Serving Highlands Ranch Residents